 Mystic Pizza is your timeless, classy, and wholesome watch and always makes the post for great romantic movies on Netflix.
 It follows a story of three waitresses who are working at the local pizza joint during their summer break in a quaint little city called Mystic.
 All three hope to leave the town soon and plan their hopes and dreams.You can surely watch this movie if you are looking for some best romance movies on Netflix.

 Director: Robert Schwentke

 Writer: Bruce Joel Rubin

 Cast: Rachel McAdams, Eric Bana, Arliss Howard, Ron Livingston

 Did any of these make you cry?
 Which one has to be your favorite?
-Which movies should have made the list?
+Which romantic movies on Netflix should have made the list?
 Drop your comments below.